nineteendo/tmlx/Docs/_docs/statements/if-while-else.md

 ## If

 {: .example }
-> Move right until the first white pixel:
+> Move right if the first pixel is black:
 >
 > ```btml
-> if black right repeat
+> if black right
 > ```

 ### If - Definition and Usage